ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 ::

-	pycs.gen.util.writepickle((lcs, spline), "opt_test4.pkl")
+	pycs3.gen.util.writepickle((lcs, spline), "opt_test4.pkl")

 	# And later ...

-	(lcs, spline) = pycs.gen.util.readpickle("opt_test4.pkl")
+	(lcs, spline) = pycs3.gen.util.readpickle("opt_test4.pkl")

 .. note:: Avoid relying on such pickle files to store actual data for eternity.
-Indeed the definitions of e.g. the lightcurve class might change, and this would make your pickles incompatible.
+Indeed the definitions of e.g. the LightCurve class might change, and this would make your pickles incompatible.

 Writing lightcurves into rdb/ascii files
 ----------------------------------------

 We come to the last point of this first chapter : what to do if your colleague doesn't accept pickle files ?
-It is easy to write lightcurve objects into plain rdb files, using :py:meth:`pycs.gen.lc.lightcurve.rdbexport` (click for details).
-This method nicely works together with :py:func:`pycs.gen.lc.rdbimport`, in the sense that "written" lightcurves can then be "read" again :
+It is easy to write lightcurve objects into plain rdb files, using :py:meth:`pycs3.gen.lc.LightCurve.rdbexport` (click for details).
+This method nicely works together with :py:func:`pycs3.gen.lc_func.rdbimport`, in the sense that "written" lightcurves can then be "read" again :
 ::

 	l.rdbexport(filename="test.txt", properties=["fwhm", "ellipticity"]) # l is a lightcurve object.

-	imported_l = pycs.gen.lc.rdbimport(filepath="test.txt", telescopename="Test", object="A", plotcolour="blue")
+	imported_l = pycs3.gen.lc_func.rdbimport(filepath="test.txt", telescopename="Test", object="A", plotcolour="blue")

-	pycs.gen.lc.display([l, imported_l])
+	pycs3.gen.lc_func.display([l, imported_l])

 Both of these functions can handle properties.
 If you want to store properties in your exported file, you will have to specify them as optional arguments, as shown.
 To see what properties are available, remember that you can use
 ::

-	print l.longinfo()
+	print (l.longinfo())

-.. note:: As suggested by these functions, you should always write one file per lightcurve, when working with pycs.
+.. note:: As suggested by these functions, you should always write one file per lightcurve, when working with PyCS3.
 This is indeed natural, as you might have deleted or masked different points of a lightcurve.
-PyCS can perfectly process lightcurves of different lengths !
+PyCS3 can perfectly process lightcurves of different lengths !
 But on some occasions, you may want to to write several lightcurves into one single flat ascii file.
 For instance to submit to CDS...
-See function :py:func:`pycs.gen.util.multilcsexport`.
+See function :py:func:`pycs3.gen.util.multilcsexport`.

 As you probably expect, when writing a lightcurve object into an ASCII file, all "shifts" (and also microlensing models which we will see later) get applied to the datapoints before these are written to disk.
-Of course, when you then read the lightcurve again from this ASCII file, PyCS will no longer be aware that your lightcurve has previously been shifted.
+Of course, when you then read the lightcurve again from this ASCII file, PyCS3 will no longer be aware that your lightcurve has previously been shifted.